 The Summer Solstice is the noon of the year, when the sun is at it's highest point.
 It's the longest day, and the shortest night.
 Legend has it that the veil between our world and the world of the fairies is at it's thinnest on this night, and that magic is at its most potent.
 It's a great time to plan a celebration, and maybe a little magic.

->

-> Also remember that the Summer Solstice falls on Father's Day.
-What better time could there be for celebrating the male aspect of the divine?
-If you've been neglecting the Gods in favor of Goddess, now is the time to rectify that.
+Also remember that the Summer Solstice falls on Father's Day.
+What better time could there be for celebrating and connecting with the male aspect of the divine?
+If you've been neglecting the Gods in favor of Goddesses, now is the time to rectify that.
 Honor your God -- particularly the 'father' God aspects -- with a special ritual or offering.
 Take the time to attune with Him, seek His wisdom and messages in your meditations.

->

-> Midsummer Healing Magic
+Midsummer Healing Magic

 - 6 inch circle of yellow fabric (natural fibers)

 - A blue or green cord or ribbon